bitcoinops/bitcoinops.github.io/_posts/en/newsletters/2018-09-04-newsletter.md

   allowing you to easily discover the minimum feerates being used by your peers.

-- C-Lightning now allows you to ask lightningd to calculate a feerate target for your on-chain transactions by passing the either "urgent", "normal", or "slow" to the `feerate` parameter.
+- [C-Lightning #1887][] now allows you to ask lightningd to calculate a feerate target for your on-chain transactions by passing the either "urgent", "normal", or "slow" to the `feerate` parameter.
 Alternatively, you may use this parameter to manually specify a particular feerate you want to use.

 {% include references.md %}
-{% include linkers/issues.md issues="12952,13987" %}
+{% include linkers/issues.md issues="12952,13987,1887" %}

 [bcc 0.17]: https://bitcoincore.org/bin/bitcoin-core-0.17.0/
 [dashboard post]: /en/dashboard-announcement/